SpencerPao/GANs_Artwork/README.md

-# GANs_Artwork
+# Creating Artwork with GANS
-Exploring the random generation of artwork via the usage of GANs
+This repository is meant to explore the random generation of artwork via the usage of GANs
+- Exploring the creation of Abstract Images